lovek28/Branch-Operations-Analysis/README.md

 ## Overview

 **Branch Operations Analysis and Optimization** is a comprehensive project designed to analyze and optimize the performance of multiple branches within a fictional company.
-This project showcases the ability to research, evaluate, and translate large datasets into actionable business insights using a variety of tools and technologies, including SQL, Microsoft Excel, VBA, and Power BI.
+This project showcases the ability to research, evaluate, and translate large datasets into actionable business insights using a variety of tools and technologies, including Microsoft Excel, VBA, and Power BI.

 ## Table of Contents